Nasal Issues & Nosebleed

 People need brain stroke treatment to restore blood flow to the brain, prevent permanent damage, reduce disability, and save lives.
 If not treated fast, it can lead to damage and disability.
 Prompt treatment improves recovery chances and lowers the risk of future strokes.

-The Main Causes of a Stroke include:
+Main Causes of a Stroke

 • Blood clot (Ischaemic stroke) - A clot can block a blood vessel in the brain.
 This is the most common cause.